-Helsingin Sanomat calls him a romantic virtuoso, Aamulehti praises his Beethoven interpretation as one of an experienced master, Rondo Classic describes his sound as romantic.
-Almost unanimously critics have named Ossi Tanner a piano poet whose touch is at the same time heavy but soft, bright, singing, inspired, and imaginative - in a word, lyrical.
-This is no wonder since both his pianistic ideals and his outlook on life rely on the attainment of a profound state of flow, freedom of interpretation, and seizing the moment.
+Helsingin Sanomat has called him a romantic virtuoso, Aamulehti has praised his Beethoven interpretation as one of an experienced master, while Rondo Classic has described his sound as romantic.
+Almost unanimously critics have named Ossi Tanner (b.
+1997) a piano poet whose touch is at the same time heavy but soft, bright, singing, inspired, and imaginative – in a word, lyrical.

 "For soloist Ossi Tanner, the concert provided an opportunity for brilliantly soaring bravura, fierce motoric unleashing and sometimes also sparkling reverie."